marcpinet/quanridor/README.md

 You can access the project by visiting: [http://quanridor.ps8.academy/](http://quanridor.ps8.academy/)

+_Unless I forgot to pay the bill, in which case you can still run the project locally by following the instructions below_

 ## 📝 Description

 Adaptation of a fully fonctionnable Quoridor game with only pure HTML CSS & Javascript (except for the backend, but still _very_ limited).